remy33/Newwa/README.md

 - Make the K-bucket bigger to index dht faster.

+Motivation:
+To create an open platform for people to share freely thier podcasts over the world.

+They said it's not possible...

 ToDos :
 - Anounce get ask the peer itself for the torrent file ( Possible? )